Don't fall prey to conflict entrepreneurs

 Curious questions stop them in their tracks.

-We must ask ourselves what it is we truly believe rather than what we’ve been told to believe.
+Ask yourself what it is you truly believe rather than what you’ve been told to believe.

-We must consider real, tangible possibilities that might lead others to believe differently than we do.
+Consider real, tangible possibilities that might lead others to believe differently than you do.

-And we must keep a network wide enough where we can go to others who think unlike we do to ask them questions and get their perspectives.
+Keep a network wide enough where you can go to others who think unlike you do to ask them questions and get their perspectives.

 The experts I trust and value most show their work and tread lightly when it comes to making definitive statements.
 And most of all, they value questions and invite others to join them on their journey.